Advice > Software engineering

 Engineering manager interview prep is a big challenge.
-There are a variety of question types you'll need to master, and tech companies like Facebook, Google, and Amazon don’t always focus on the same ones.
+There are a variety of question types you'll need to master, and the top tech companies like Meta, Google, and Amazon don’t always focus on the same ones.

 So, what do you do?
 And where do you start?

 That’s where we come in.
-From analyzing 200+ engineering manager interview questions reported by real candidates on Glassdoor, we’ve learned how the recruitment process works at top tech companies.
-Below, you’ll find an interview timeline, a breakdown of the three most common question types, practice examples, and links to resources for extra interview prep.
+From analyzing 200+ engineering manager interview questions reported by real candidates on Glassdoor, we’ve learned how the recruitment process works at the top companies.

 1. Learn the engineering manager interview process